SAFE-Stack/docs/docs/faq-troubleshooting.md

 ## Diagnostics
 ### SocketProtocolError in Debug Console
 You may see the following `SocketProtocolError` message in the Debug Console once you have started your SAFE application.
-Whilst these messages can be safely ignored, you can eliminate them by installing the Redux Dev Tools in the launched Chrome instance as described earlier.

 > `WebSocket connection to 'ws://localhost:8000/socketcluster/' failed: Error during WebSocket handshake: Unexpected response code: 404`

 <center><img src="../img/feature-debugging-5.png" style="height: 175px;"/></center>

+Whilst these messages can be safely ignored, you can eliminate them by installing **Redux Dev Tools** in the launched Chrome instance as described in the debugging [prerequisites](feature-debugging.md#prerequisites) section.

 ## Debugging in VS Code
 ### Node Process remains after stopping the debugger